Downsizing for Retirement: 5 Things to Know Before You Move

 Downsizing for Retirement: 5 Things to Know Before You Make the Move

-Whether you're 6 months out or still a few years away, these downsizing tips for retirement apply wherever you're starting from.
+Whether you're 6 months out or still a few years away, these tips apply wherever you're starting from.
 And if the Pacific Northwest is calling your name, I'll show you exactly why retiring to Vancouver, Washington keeps showing up on retirees' shortlists.

 - Letting go of a longtime family home with decades of memories